urban-plumber/urban-plumber.github.io/index.md

 - Phase 1.
 (May 2020 – Nov 2020) a single site evaluation to ensure participants are comfortable with the configuration, submission and evaluation process.
 Initial submissions are due 31 August 2020.
 - Phase 2.
 (Nov 2020 – Mar 2021) a multi-site evaluation across a range of increasingly urbanised sites.

-Read the [project protocol](/static/Urban-PLUMBER_protocol_v1.pdf) for more information.

 ## Who should get involved?

 **Modelling participants:** Models able to predict land-atmosphere radiant and turbulent heat flux exchange from meteorological inputs.
-Both specialised urban land surface models and those without an explicit urban representation (e.g. vegetation focussed models) are invited.
+Both specialised urban land surface models and those without an explicit urban representation are invited.
+Read the modelling [protocol](/static/Urban-PLUMBER_protocol_v1.pdf) for more information.

-**Flux tower data participants:** Local-scale urban flux tower observations are needed to both drive models and evaluate outputs.
+**Observations participants:** Local-scale urban flux tower observations are needed to both drive models and evaluate outputs.
+Read the observations [requirements](/static/Urban-PLUMBER_observations_v1.pdf) for more information

 Those who provide modelling or observational data will be invited as authors on relevant papers.